 Easy Music Theory : The Grand Stave

-The Stave is the five lines which the notes are written on and between these five lines there are four spaces.
+The Stave has five lines which the notes are written on and between these five lines there are four spaces.
 There are two Staves (known as The Grand Stave) one above the other.
 Sometimes they’re also referred to as the Staff, depending on where you are in the world!
 The top one has a Treble Clef, which indicates that all the notes are above middle C (right hand on piano).
 The lower one has the Bass Clef, indicating all the notes are lower than middle C (left hand on the piano).

 There are also three notes that belong in between the two Staves.
-Middle C (which has it’s own little line through it) the D which lies above it, and the B which lies below.
+Middle C (which has it’s own little line through it) the middle D which lies above it, and the middle B which lies below.
 These three notes can be written either at the top of the bass clef stave, or the bottom of the treble clef stave, depending which hand should be playing the note.

 Music Note Mnemonic

-To help remember which notes are on which lines and spaces, there are some useful rhymes as listed on the sheet above.
+To help remember which notes are on which lines and spaces, we use these useful rhymes as listed on the sheet above.
 Print off the sheet and either stick it at the front of your piano book, or mount it onto card.
-It will become a good friend, expect to refer to it at every lesson.
-These rhymes alongside all the other exercises help with recall and recognition.
-Gradually you will find you no longer have to work out the notes, but simply know what they are by recognising them.
-A very satisfying achievement!
+It will become a good friend, expect to refer to it at every lesson!

 For more help with learning to read music check out How To Read Music Made Easy